d-kozak/enticing/frontend/CONVENTIONS.md

 # Conventions
 Conventions that should be used consistently in the source code.
+## React - Redux
+* Props for container components should be inferred from mapStateToProps & mapDispatchToProps.
+Note that actions returning ThunkResult<> have to cast to return void.
+There might be a solution for this problem, but unfortunately I am not aware of it now.
 ## Redux
 ### Actions
 * Action types should be defined as string constants, which will then be used everywhere else in the code instead of a string literal.
 This allows better refactoring.